prometheus/prometheus/Documentation/format/index.md

 The section contains a sequence of the string entries, each prefixed with the string's length in raw bytes.
 Strings are referenced by pointing to the beginning of their length field.
 The strings are sorted in lexicographically ascending order.

-The full list of strings is validated with a CRC32 checksum.

 ```
 ┌────────────────────┬─────────────────────┐